 Step 2: Strategy & Content Creation

-After the keyword research is completed, you'll want to create an editorial calendar mapping your ideal keywords to the future content you are going to create or optimize.
+After the keyword research is completed, you'll want to create an editorial calendar mapping your ideal keywords to the future content you are going to create and/or optimize.

 You'll want to think through how to structure the content (e.g. Pillar & Cluster) and when to publish.
 Think of the editorial calendar as your blueprint for success.
 This planning step is necessary to ensure you don't forget or miss anything and keeps you on track to hit your goals and objectives.